Top 10 Christian Bodybuilders (Who Found God)

 Arnold Schwarzenegger hailed Flex Wheeler as one of the greatest bodybuilders he’d ever seen.
 Ronnie Coleman also admitted that Flex was the best bodybuilder he ever competed against.

-Flex had an abusive childhood (being molested), which resulted in suicidal tendencies.
+Flex experienced molestation during his abusive childhood, leading to suicidal tendencies.
 He later suffered an almost fatal car accident and developed focal glomerulosclerosis (a rare kidney disease).
 He consequently lost all of his sponsors and millions of dollars while effectively becoming homeless.
 Through all of his setbacks, Flex says he “found God,” but he hasn’t gone into much detail about his testimony.

-In 2003, a lady from Flex’s Church donated her kidney to him, helping to save his life.
-He is great friends with Ronnie Coleman and regularly attends church with Mike Christian.
-Flex has said he reads the Bible and can be seen quoting scripture in interviews (3).
+In 2003, a lady from Flex’s church donated her kidney to him, helping to save his life.
+He is excellent friends with Ronnie Coleman and regularly attends church with Mike Christian.
+Flex says he reads the Bible and regularly quotes scripture in interviews (3).

 Interestingly, Flex made a comeback in 2017, competing in the Mr. Olympia and placing 15th in the Classic Physique division.
 We find this to be a very impressive achievement, considering he was steroid-free.
 Following his placement, Flex said, ”After giving my life to God, my mind is also finally free, and that is the real win.”